OpenNebula/docs/source/intro_release_notes/release_notes/platform_notes.rst

 Platform Notes
 ================================================================================

-This page will show you the specific considerations at the time of using an OpenNebula cloud, according to the different supported platforms.
+This page will show you the specific considerations when using an OpenNebula cloud, according to the different supported platforms.

 This is the list of the individual platform components that have been through the complete `OpenNebula Quality Assurance and Certification Process <https://github.com/OpenNebula/one/wiki/Quality-Assurance>`__.